 Description:

-The Banter Bulldogs should be a powerfully built, athletic, muscular mid-sized Bulldogs / Mastiff with minimal white.
-A strong working dog with a bully build, its legs still underneath it, they range from 50 to 85 lbs. in keeping with the range that the Brabanter Bullenbeisser was believed to be when it was still around.
-Banter Bulldogs have a slight under-bite and are mostly solid in color.
+The Banter Bulldog should be a powerfully built, athletic, and muscular medium-sized dog, with a minimal amount of white.
+This breed is a strong working dog with a bully build, yet it maintains a well-proportioned structure, with its legs positioned beneath its body.
+They typically weigh between 50 to 85 pounds, staying within the weight range that the Brabanter Bullenbeisser was believed to have had when it existed.
+Banter Bulldogs have a slight underbite and are mostly solid in color.

-They compare to the old Molosser dogs of the area of Brabant that were known as the Brabanter Bullenbeisser.
-Most of all, they CONTINUE to be a working breed and should be proven at every opportunity.
-The head is square and muscular, and should have a pronounced stop between skull and muzzle, with the top of the skull mostly flat with strong muscular jaws.
+They are reminiscent of the old Molosser-type dogs from the Brabant region, known as the Brabanter Bullenbeisser.
+Above all, Banter Bulldogs remain a working breed and should be tested in working roles whenever possible.
+The head is square and muscular, with a pronounced stop between the skull and muzzle.
+The top of the skull is mostly flat, and the breed has strong, muscular jaws.

-Fault: narrow or long.
-It has cood strong teeth with impressive canines.
-The muzzle should not be upturned, therefore allowing un-restrained breathing.
+Fault: The muzzle should be neither narrow nor long.
+It should have strong, well-formed teeth with impressive canines.
+The muzzle must not be upturned, allowing for unrestricted breathing.

-Fault: muzzle too long, scissor or even bite.
-The eyes are rounded and almond-shaped, wide-set with a wrinkled brow for a look of heavy concentration; any color is acceptable.
-The nose is balanced to muzzle, clean and free breathing; black or dark red.
+Fault: The muzzle should not be too long, and a scissor bite or even bite is preferred.
+The eyes are rounded or almond-shaped, wide-set with a wrinkled brow, giving an expression of intense concentration; any eye color is acceptable.
+The nose is balanced with the muzzle, clean, and allows for free breathing, typically black or dark red.

-Fault: completely pink nose (a small amount is acceptable).
-The neck is well-muscled thick and high, blending into very muscular, strong forelimbs.
-It has an impressive strong chest that should come down to meet that elbows.
-It should appear square and not overly exaggerated.
-Chest should have spring to it to allow for heavy intake of air.
+Fault: A completely pink nose is undesirable, though a small amount of pink is acceptable.
+The neck is well-muscled, thick, and high, blending into very muscular, strong forelimbs.
+The chest is impressive and strong, extending down to meet the elbows.
+It should appear square, but not overly exaggerated.
+The chest should have a spring to it, allowing for a heavy intake of air.

-Fault: too narrow in the chest.
+Fault: The chest should not be too narrow.
 The back should have a slight arch with a high-set tail.
-It should be well-muscled above shoulders.
-Legs should not be “stubby” or “lanky” but have a nice balance of height compared to the length of the body to keep “performance” in this breed.
-Front legs are muscular and well defined.
-Rear legs are very muscular for strong bouncing leaps and superior pulling power.
-The leg is slightly shorter than body is long.
-Rear should appear to be very square.
+It should be well-muscled above the shoulders.
+The legs should not be “stubby” or “lanky,” but instead should have a nice balance of height compared to the length of the body to maintain the breed’s “performance.”
+The front legs should be muscular and well-defined.
+The rear legs should be very muscular, providing strong bouncing leaps and superior pulling power.
+The rear legs should be slightly shorter than the body is long, and the rear should appear square.

-Fault: down in the pasterns or splayed feet.
-Colors include fawn, black, red, brindle of all types, with or without black mask.
-All colors can possess various amounts of white up to 30%.
+Fault: The feet should not be down in the pasterns or splayed.
+Colors include fawn, black, red, and brindle of all types, with or without a black mask.
+All colors can possess various amounts of white, up to 30%.
 The coat should be short and smooth.
-Ears are short, either drop or rose.
-Ears may be cropped; this is of no major importance.
+Ears are short, either drop or rose-shaped.
+Ears may be cropped, but this is not of major importance.
 The tail should be set high, naturally reaching near the hock.
-Preferred to be docked, but this is of no major importance.
+It is preferred to be docked, but this is also not of major importance.

 Height: Males 21 – 24 inches